JohnCode1/HomeLab/Guide/Backup/README.md

    * Choose the **Proxmox Backup Server** as the backup destination.

    * Select a **schedule** (e.g., daily, weekly).

+   * Select VMS to Backup

    * Set the **`Retention`** policy (how many backups to keep).

    * Set the **`Mode`** to **`Snapshot`**.

+   * Verify Backups enable on disk for vms/containers

+     * for containers go to resources select disk and ensure backup is checked

+     * for vms go to hardware click on your disk select advanced and verify backup is checked.

 7. **Test the Backup:**